ppy/osu-wiki/wiki/osu!_rank_one_history/en.md

 # History of osu!
 Rank 1 Players

-The following is a list of players who are recognized to have reached rank 1 in the [osu!standard Global Rankings](https://osu.ppy.sh/rankings/osu/performance).
+The following is a list of players who are recognized to have reached rank 1 in the [osu!
+Global Rankings](https://osu.ppy.sh/rankings/osu/performance).

-Over the years the osu! standard global rankings has used three different systems for ranking players:
+Over the years the osu! global rankings has used three different systems for ranking players:

 - [Ranked Score](/wiki/score#ranked-score) (July 2007 - April 2012)
 - [ppv1](/wiki/Performance_points/ppv1) (April 2012 - 27 January 2014)